tayruxin/tp/docs/UserGuide.md

 * Order of input **does not** matter.
 </div>

-**Example:**</br>
+**Example:**

-1. You came across the _Software Engineer_ role from _Apple_ which you are interested to apply for after touching up your resume.
+**Step 1:** You came across the _Software Engineer_ role from _Apple_ which you are interested to apply for after touching up your resume.
 The deadline for this application is _10 October 2023_.
-The recruiter's name is _John Tan_, and you noted down his email address _johnd@example.com_ and his phone number _98765432_, so that you can contact him in the future.
+The recruiter is _John Tan_, and you noted down his email address _johnd@example.com_ and his phone number _98765432_, so that you can contact him in the future.
 The priority of this application is _medium_ as you have other applications that you want to focus on first.

-2. With the information above, you can add the company's application into LinkMeIn using the `add` command.
-Simply type `add c/Apple r/Software Engineer s/PA n/John Tan d/12-12-2023 e/johntan@example.com p/987654321 pr/medium` into the command box and press Enter.
+**Step 2:** With the details above, simply type `add c/Apple r/Software Engineer s/PA n/John Tan d/12-12-2023 e/johntan@example.com p/987654321 pr/medium` into the command box and press Enter.

 ![img.png](images/add-command/BeforeAddCommand.png)

-3. The detail panel will be updated to show the details of the newly added company's application, and the company will be added to the list of companies.
+**Step 3:** The detail panel will be updated to show the details of the newly added company's application, and the company will be added to the list of companies.

 ![img.png](images/add-command/AfterAddCommand.png)

-4. You can proceed to add more companies by repeating the steps above!
+**Step 4:** You can proceed to add more companies by repeating the steps above!

 <div markdown="block" class="alert alert-success">
 **:bulb: Useful Tips:**<br>